SarthakVaswani/ace_bot/README.md

 Empathetic Bot

 Team Members:
-	Sarthak Vaswani(Mobile App)
+- Sarthak Vaswani
-	Kirtivardhan Singh(API)
+- Kirtivardhan Singh
-	Dev Verma(AI Model)
+- Dev Verma

-Title: Combining multiple AI models to implement an AI most suitable for the creation of a personalized conversational Bot that can help users in dealing with emotional stress and anxiety.
+## Title: Combining multiple AI models to implement an AI most suitable for the creation of a personalized conversational Bot that can help users in dealing with emotional stress and anxiety.

 Abstract: